 About this site

+Win-NGS is a community portal for running NGS (Next-Generation Sequencing) analysis natively on Windows.
 The source for this site is managed on GitHub.
 Please use issues and pull requests for additions and corrections to the tool listings.

 Distributed binaries are provided in accordance with the respective upstream licenses.
 Please review the upstream license before using any binary listed here.